aqxiy/peptidecoffee/README.md

 ### A general purpose offshoot: https://github.com/aqxiy/ifc
 ### But also a utilable coffee for brain enlivening, not a daily but more a long term hack: https://github.com/aqxiy/inExt-coffee

+There may be a way to sequence coffees for brain benefit.
+I would say peptidecoffee, coffee, mpcoffee, mcoffee, inExt-coffee

 ## Ceramic cup [recommendation at end]

 ## Ultimately - rejuvenates thoroughly until eventually prompting hyper feeling.
 Stop dosing once here.
 Takes days to get there.
 Either dose daily or allow breaks on journey.